memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 ![]({% img_url mtb-m33/mtb-position.png  %})

-This register conveys two pieces of MTB state:
+The `MTB_POSITION` register conveys two pieces of MTB state:

 1. The current write "pointer" for trace packet information.
 This will be where information about the next non-sequential instruction change is written.
 The actual SRAM address stored to can be computed as `MTB_BASE` + `POINTER`.
 2. Whether the data in the buffer has rolled around.
 If the storage has been filled and wrapped around, the "wrap" bit will be set.
 We can use this information to determine where the oldest trace packet is.
 If the "wrap" bit is set, the oldest record is at the "pointer" offset, otherwise it is at offset 0.